AuScalableDroneCloud/pipeline-fracture/Jupyter/README.md

 # ASDC - CoSheRem
-Australian Scalable Drone Cloud - Complex Shearlet Ridge and edge measure
+Australian Scalable Drone Cloud - Complex Shearlet Ridge and edge measure.
+This software is distributed under the GPLv3 license with CSIRO disclaimer.
+The purpose of this software is to automatise the feature detection in any image and is particularilly designed for teh detection of geological discontinuities.
+In UAV deved orthomosaics this could be fracures but the workflow is alos applicabe to surface models or digital elevation models.
+The workflow is part of [ASDC](https://asdc.io/).

 ![pic](wf.png)

 ## Prepare Image
 Reads in the image and converts it to a single channel gray scale.
-Currently up to four channel images are supported with teh option below:
+Currently up to four channel images are supported with the option below:

 Resize: *Resized the image based on the value given here in percent* (--resize) <br />
 DetailEnhancement: *Perfomes detail enhancemnt based on the sigma r and sigma s values given.* (--sigR; --sigS) <br />